Chief Executive Officer

 At Codema, Patricia will be responsible for the management of the Net Zero Cities project and Decarbonization Zones project supporting the Dublin Local Authorities to reach the climate neutrality by 2030.
 She will also explore funding opportunities and develop project proposals.

-Hannah joined the team in July 2023 as Public Participation Coordinator.
+Hannah joined the team in July 2023 and is Codema's Communications and Engagement Coordinator.
 Hannah holds an MSc. in Climate Change: Policy, Media and Society from DCU and a B.A. in Politics and Sociology from Maynooth University.
 Before joining Codema, Hannah worked for a number of years in the non-profit sector and more recently in the local government sector with a focus on digital communications and content management.
 Hannah also holds a Professional Diploma in Project Management from the UCD Professional Academy, and a Diploma in Digital Marketing from Irish Times Training.

 Graduate Energy Engineer